hltcoe/turkle/README.md

-When a Worker views the web page for a Task or Task Assignment, the template variables will be replaced with the corresponding values from a row of the CSV file, e.g.:
+When a Worker views the web page for a Task or Task Assignment, the template variables will be replaced with the corresponding values from a row of the CSV file:

 ``` html
   <p>The variable 'foo' has the value: 1</p>